thulasidharan23/Java_Project/TypingSpeedTest_Java/README.txt

 Follow the on-screen instructions to select the text type and start the test.
 Example Output
-Welcome to the Typing Speed Test by ProjectGurukul!
+Welcome to the Typing Speed Test by Thulasidharan!

 What type of text do you want to type?
 1. Sentence